AMEND09/EcoSprout/README.md

 ## Features

-- **Field Management**: Add, edit, and delete fields with details like name, size, and crop type.
+- **Field Management**: Add, edit, and delete fields with details like name, size, rotation history, and crop type.
-- **Water Usage Tracking**: Record and view water usage for each field.
+- **Water Usage Tracking**: View water usage for each field.
 - **Fertilizer Application Tracking**: Record and view fertilizer applications for each field.
 - **Harvest Tracking**: Record and view harvests for each field.
 - **Crop Rotation**: Track the rotation of crops on a farm.